Robie is an Italian artist who now lives in the US. She loves to share useful vacation tips and first-hand knowledge about Italy.

-Avoid the restaurants and bar that have the following:
+Avoid restaurants and bars that fit the following description:

-- The menu is translated in several languages.
+- Their menus are translated into several languages.

-- There are Italian flags and Italian symbols everywhere in the restaurant.
+- There are Italian flags and symbols everywhere in the restaurant.

 - The place is full of tourists.

-- There is a waiter at the door alluring people in.
+- There is a waiter at the door luring people in.

-Usually this kind of restaurants are much more expensive and they deliver lower quality food.
+Usually, these kinds of restaurants are much more expensive and deliver lower-quality food.

-This Video Caught the Feeling of Everyday Venice.
+This Video Captures the Feeling of Everyday Venice

 Question: I will be traveling to Venice with a heavy-set aunt.
 Is it going to be hard for her to get in and out of the boats?